-When you are ready to regain that youthful appearance, please give us a call at Laser Lipo and Vein Center to schedule a complimentary appoint to discuss your various options.
+When you are ready to regain that youthful appearance, please give us a call at Laser Lipo and Vein Center to schedule a complimentary appointment to discuss your various options.
 We want to help you look as good as you feel!
 Read below to see our FAQs about injectables, including our St Louis Botox procedures!

-The corners of my mouth look turned down, like I’m frowning or unhappy, when I am not showing any expression.
+The corners of my mouth look turned down like I’m frowning or unhappy when I am not showing any expression.
 Can lip injections help turn the corners of my mouth up?

 Both dermal fillers and Botox can flatten the corners of your lips and get rid of the down-turned mouth.

 There is no predetermined amount of time that you need to wait after lip injections.
 As long as you are not putting any pressure on the lips, you can eat right away.
-If you want to be more conservative, a couple hours is more than enough.
+If you want to be more conservative, a couple of hours is more than enough.